gradkell/pkiccu/BUILDING.md

 binary releases for multiple platforms, you must run build PKICCU on each platform.
 This is just the way pyinstaller works._

 If there are errors, you'll just have to work with it and figure it out.
+Any errors would probably come from pyinstaller and you'd have to research those errors on your own.
+The rest of build.py just makes the release distribution zip files.
+If you think there is a PKICCU bug, please let us know.

 #### Examine the Distribution Directory